Engee documentation

 scalar | vector | matrix | array

-Transformed input signal in the form of scalar, vector, matrix or N-dimensional array, attributes of which are defined by the user.
+A transformed input signal as a scalar, vector, matrix or N-dimensional array whose attributes are defined by the user.

 Parameters

-Required output data type.
-If the input data type does not match the specified value, the block generates an error.
+The required output data type.
+If the input data type does not match the specified value, the unit generates an error.

 OutDataTypeStr